ps-mr/LinqOnSteroids/website/website.md

 inside `squoptEval-v0.2` (the folder of the extracted evaluation).
 - In the same directory, run `make newgraph`, which will save the reproduced evaluation results by overwriting `EvalRed-new.pdf`.

+# Contacts
+For any question or suggestion, feel free to contact me, Paolo G. Giarrusso, at pgiarrusso (at) informatik !dot! uni-marburg !dot! de.